CAT vs GMAT: Choosing the Right Test for You in 2021

 Number of applicants

-Over the past few years it has been observed that the number applicants for both the tests have been on a steady rise.
-The number is almost same for both the tests.
-This makes it difficult for the person to get the college of choice more complex in CAT because the number of colleges is significantly lower than that of GMAT.
-It is simple, more students compete against each other for less number of seats.
+Over the past few years, it has been observed that the number of applicants for both tests has been on a steady rise.
+The number is almost the same for both tests.
+This makes it difficult for the person to get the college of choice more complex in CAT because the number of colleges is significantly lower than that of the GMAT.
+It is simple, more students compete against each other for fewer seats.

 Choosing which examination to sit for totally depends on the applicant.
 It depends on the circumstances surrounding the applicant.
 GMAT is good for those who are already working, while CAT is good for those who want to do their MBA immediately after their bachelor’s in India.